larsp/confluent-cookbook/README.md

 This cookbook is using the confluent `rpm` and `deb` repositories to install the `confluent-platform` package.
 It will create a user `confluent` and init scripts for `kafka` and `zookeeper`.

 ## Recipe
-It comes with two recipes: `confluent-cookbook::default` and `confluent-cookbook::schema-registry`.
+It comes with three recipes: `confluent-cookbook::default`, `confluent-cookbook::schema-registry` and `confluent-cookbook::kafka-rest`.

 ## Configuration
-Instead of maintaining configuration templates, chef configuration properties will be added as `server.properties`, `zookeeper.properties`  and `schema-registry.properties` files.
+Instead of maintaining configuration templates, chef configuration properties will be added as `server.properties`, `zookeeper.properties` , `schema-registry.properties` and `kafka-rest.properties` files.

 Example Kafka:
 ```ruby